CSSilverIV/CI-CD-for-WengerBot-Github-Actions/README.md

-# CI/CD for WngerBot using TeamCity
+# CI/CD for WengerBot using Github Actions
 CI/CD test for Wenger Bot